bloominstituteoftechnology/Intro-Django/guides/day1.md

 * Add config information to `settings.py` and `.env`

-## To Start a Django Project and App
+## Setting up a Virtual Environment

 Check Python version and install or upgrade if less than 3.5.x.